dennisshevtsov/code-convention/README.md

   /// code
 }
 ```
-* Do use Camel case for a class, an interface, a property, a method, and a constant.
+* Do use Pascal case for a class, an interface, a property, a method, and a constant.
 ```csharp
 // correct
 public abstract class PageDtoBase